nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Undo previous user command: `undo`

 Undoes the previous user command

  Format: `undo`

+ * The `undo` feature currently has not been extended to Scheduler commands

   Examples:
   * `undo`

 #### Redo previous user command: `redo`

 Redoes the previously undone user command
+ * The `undo` feature currently has not been extended to Scheduler commands
  Format: `redo`

   Examples: